 Henry Nelson O'Neil's The Parting Cheer is a crowded scene depicting a ship crammed with emigrants leaving from a London quayside, focusing on the reactions of the grieving friends and families left behind on the shore.

-The Art Fund has helped with the acquisition of various images and objects associated with Nelson, a purse, a tea caddy, a toothpick case.
-One of the most splendid is a portrait of the Vice-Admiral by Lemuel Francis Abbott, based on a sketch done while Nelson was at Greenwich and of course Yinka Shonibare's Fourth Plinth sculpture Nelson's Ship in a Bottle, which has a permanent home outside the museum's Sammy Ofer Wing thanks to our fundraising campaign.
+The Art Fund has helped with the acquisition of various images and objects associated with Nelson – a purse, a tea caddy, a toothpick case.
+Two of the most splendid are a portrait of the Vice-Admiral by Lemuel Francis Abbott, based on a sketch done while Nelson was at Greenwich, and Yinka Shonibare's Fourth Plinth sculpture Nelson's Ship in a Bottle, which has a permanent home outside the museum's Sammy Ofer Wing thanks to our fundraising campaign.

-In the new wing there is the smart 16" West Brasserie, overseen by an award-winning head chef, and a café serving British food from morning till early evening.
-In the shop, along with the books and designer watches, you will find plenty to keep the children amused " telescopes, globes, stuffed polar bears and pirate outfits.
+In the new wing there is the smart Brasserie, overseen by an award-winning head chef, and a café serving British food from morning till early evening.
+In the shop, along with the books and designer watches, you will find plenty to keep the children amused, including telescopes, globes, stuffed polar bears and pirate outfits.